 The Network collaborated with Facebook Canada in the launch of geo-targeted Amber Alert notices to Facebook users all across Canada.

-The Missing Children’s Network, in collaboration with the Pathy Family Foundation, launched SHINE, a province-wide program aimed at preventing runaways and the sexual exploitation of youth.
+Implementation of SHINE, thanks to an anonymous donor, a province-wide program aimed at preventing runaways and the sexual exploitation of youth.

 Thanks to Montoni Group, the Missing Children’s Network moved into their new office.